Chrisinho8/DACH-data-job-market/README.md

 ![tests](https://github.com/Chrisinho8/german-data-job-market/actions/workflows/tests.yml/badge.svg)

-**4,407 live data-job postings across Germany, Austria and Switzerland, from 1,771 employers.
-The average one has been open for 53 days.
-The median, 14.
-That gap is the finding: half the market moves inside two weeks, while one in four postings has been sitting open for more than two months.**
+**4,407 live data-job postings across Germany, Austria and Switzerland.
+159 of them, 3.6%, are advertised as junior.
+That is ten senior openings for every junior one, and zero junior roles for data architects.
+Meanwhile the average posting has been open 53 days against a median of 14, so the market is not just top-heavy, it is slow at the top.**

 **[Live tracker](https://Chrisinho8.github.io/german-data-job-market/)**
 — maps, country comparisons and role breakdowns, rebuilt every Monday.